sjbiaga/pisc/README.md

 enabled actions are again the guard itself and the enabled actions of the process that fires up in parallel.

-Besides the _enabled_ actions, `StochasticPi.scala` is used to create also the _discarded_ actions.
-Each choice corresponds to a set of enabled actions.
-The set of enabled actions of the summation is but the union of the former.
+Besides the _enabled_ actions, `BioAmbients.scala` is used to create also the _discarded_ actions.
+Each choice corresponds to a set of enabled actions or capabilities.
+The set of enabled actions/capabilities of the summation is but the union of the former.
 However, a somewhat "duplicated" algorithm creates the discarded actions: and, with this occasion, alse the _excluded_ actions.

 Thus, assume a choice of the summation; the union of the set of _all_ enabled actions of the choices to the left; and, the union of the set of _all_ enabled actions of the choices to the right.
 Then for each key in the summation, the discarded actions is the union of "left" with "right".

-As an action is part of many summations on the way up to the top level, each time there is more than one choice, to the same key there will be added more "left/right" discarded actions/keys.
+As an action/capability is part of many summations on the way up to the top level, each time there is more than one choice, to the same key there will be added more "left/right" discarded actions/capabilities/keys.

 What is the benefit?
 At execution, when a key is part of the enabled actions, performing the action corresponding to that key means two things.
 First, the